-Besides writing about Dutch bikes and cargo bikes on this blog, I also write about adaptive bikes based on everything we’ve learned as we’ve tried out different bike configurations for my 8 year-old stepson.
-We’ve gone through a number of bike variations over the last three to four years as he has grown and his abilities have changed.
+Besides writing about Dutch bikes and other city bikes, I also write about adaptive bikes for kids.
+We’ve gone through a number of bike variations over the last three to four years for my 8 year-old stepson, as he has grown and his abilities have changed.
 All the while we’ve tried to keep him on a bike that he can get on and off by himself and ride without our assistance.
-Since he has Cerebral Palsy, that was easier said than done.
-These days though, I don’t think twice about all of us biking to meet up with the Kidical Mass families for a ride instead of driving there and unloading our bikes.
-But actually, it’s a big deal that he’s got the endurance and ability to ride those extra miles.
-So I thought I’d take a moment and look back over how far he’s come, especially since finding him a bike and keeping him riding was one of the reasons I started this blog.
+His Cerebral Palsy has made that a bit of a challenge.
+These days, I don’t think twice about our family riding our bikes to meet up with the Kidical Mass families for a ride instead of driving there and unloading our bikes.
+Actually though, it’s a big deal that he’s got the endurance and ability to ride those extra miles.
+Thinking about that made me take a moment and look back over how far our young cyclist has come in the last few years.

 Burley Bike Trailer